 How did you feel while you were in the building?

 At first I was nervous.
-I think a combination of not knowing anybody and mostly the fear of the unknown.
+I think [it’s] a combination of not knowing anybody and mostly the fear of the unknown.
 But now since they gave us a lot of information, I feel more confident going back to school.
 I think the extra week they took to delay helped them prepare a lot; it feels less rushed.
 I feel a lot more mentally prepared myself having the extra week.
 I still feel a little nervous because we don’t know everything, but I feel like the precautions they are taking are good for making students feel safe.

 Enayat, who will have classes at OLS on Mondays and Tuesdays, said she was still nervous about eating outside and navigating the hallways between class periods.